Hot water tips for Motorhomes and Caravans

 The hot water tank is fitted with a large burner that instantly reheats the incoming cold water when in action, if the demand for hot water is high then the temperature will decrease as more cold water comes in and burner needs time to catch up, so this is not ideal for high volume users, but as we discussed earlier, the RV user with limited tank capacity needs to be frugal anyway or else they will be refilling their tanks on a daily basis.

-These heaters mostly use LPG and AC mains power as a fuel source, there is a wide selection of these boilers available.
-Some brands such as Atwood have been phased out, The suburban has been a very popular boiler until recently when they were taken off the shelf in NZ and Australia due to a recall.
+These heaters mostly use LPG and AC mains power as fuel sources; a wide selection of these boilers is available.
+Some brands, such as Atwood, have been phased out.
+The Suburban has been a very popular boiler until recently, when they were taken off the shelf in NZ and Australia due to a recall.
 They have recently become available again.
-I should add here that some of the boiler tanks are not made of stainless steel, the tanks are enameled mild steel and have a sacrificial anode that needs changing every couple of years
+I should add here that some of the boiler tanks are not made of stainless steel; the tanks are enameled mild steel and have a sacrificial anode that needs changing every couple of years

 Combination hot water systems

-The combination hot water system is probably the most efficient, safe and most complex, therefore the price tag.
+The combination hot water system is probably the most efficient, safe, and complex, which is why the price tag is higher.
 They have many features and will display many fault codes.
-It is easy to identify faults just by Google searching the code meanings.
+It is easy to identify faults by searching the code for meanings on Google.

-The heater/boiler has sensors all over measuring CO, heat, air movement, fuel flow and pressure, water flow etc. If the built in computer senses something is wrong it throws a fault code, and flashes, usually it will be something the user can fix by looking up the code.
-Gas bottle might be empty, or no AC power, when it is set on AC, not gas, they are mostly user errors.
+The heater/boiler has sensors all over measuring CO, heat, air movement, fuel flow and pressure, water flow, etc. If the built in computer senses something is wrong it throws a fault code, and flashes, usually it will be something the user can fix by looking up the code.
+The gas bottle might be empty, or there might be no AC power when it is set to AC, not gas; these are mostly user errors.

-When there is a something more serious at fault then the heater will shut down.
-It is possible to reset the system and get rid of the fault code but if the sensor picks up the same dangerous error it will shut down for safety purposes.
+When there is something more serious at fault, then the heater will shut down.
+It is possible to reset the system and get rid of the fault code, but if the sensor picks up the same dangerous error, it will shut down for safety purposes.

 If the user keeps resetting the heater/boiler then the system will shut down completely and an approved practitioner needs look at it, we can connect our computer to the system and identify exactly what the fault is, fix it and reset the mother board and the system should be safe again.